 crops can help with weed control and soil

 sequestration and the building of topsoil.

-For most applications, just 10 to 40 ounces per
+For most applications, just 1 to 2 quarts per

 acre is all that is needed.